ChainAgnostic/CAIPs/CAIPs/caip-25.md

-The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a wallet or other user agent.
+The motivation comes from the lack of standardization across blockchains to expose accounts and define the expected JSON-RPC methods to be used by an application through a provider connecting to a signer or other user agent.

 ## Specification

 The session is proposed by a caller and the response by the respondent is used as the baseline for an ongoing session that both parties will persist.
-The properties of this session, which is identified mutually by an entropic [identifier][CAIP-171] assigned in the initial response, get updated, extended, closed, etc. by successive calls and notifications, each tagged by this identifier.
+The properties and authorization scopes that make up the session are expected to be persisted and tracked over time by both parties in a discrete data store, identified by an entropic [identifier][CAIP-171] assigned in the initial response.
+This object gets updated, extended, closed, etc. by successive calls and notifications, each tagged by this identifier.

 If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a